Ready or Not is a realistic strategic first-person shooter by VOID Interactive. This game was released on December 17, 2021.

-In a Twitter post, Ready or Not developer Void Interactive acknowledged that the game was listed, but did not explain it, and said it would provide an update soon.
+In a Twitter post, game developer Void Interactive acknowledged that the game was listed, but did not explain it, and said it would provide an update soon.

 NME further stated that the reason for listing the shooter is unknown, with Valve having previously removed the game for depicting violent real-world events.

-This isn’t the first time Zero Interactive has found itself in the news with regards to content within Ready or Not.
+This isn’t the first time Zero Interactive has found itself in the news with regards to content within the game.
 In December 2021, the developer left to work with publisher Team17.